CubePilot/cubepilot-docs/herelink/mavlink_buttons.md

 * HW Wheel Channel Mapping
 * App Specific Commands

-There is a video overview of setting this up on the * [Herelink Pairing, RC Calibration & Setup](/herelink/one-time-setup.md)
+There is a video overview of setting this up on the  [Herelink Pairing, RC Calibration & Setup](/herelink/one-time-setup.md) Page

 ## Autopilot Mode Selection